LindenLaboratory/Borealis/README.md

-  # Borealis
+# The Borealis Network
-Borealis is a network designed to automate parallel processing and multi-computer control without needing a wifi network.
-The Borealis network contains 3 types of devices.
-See the descriptions of these below.
+Borealis is a network designed to automate parallel processing and multi-computer control without needing an internet connection.
+The Borealis network contains 2 types of devices, the _Conductor_ which gives commands and the _Choir_ which distributes the software that receives them.

+---

+## User's Guide
+-

+---

 ## Borealis Devices